The children's flu vaccine is offered as a yearly nasal spray to young children to help protect them against flu.

 The nasal spray flu vaccine will not only help protect your child against flu, the infection will also be less able to spread from them to their family, carers and the wider population.

 Children spread flu because they generally don't use tissues properly or wash their hands.

 Vaccinating children also protects others that are vulnerable to flu, such as babies, older people, pregnant women and people with serious long-term illnesses.

 How many doses of the flu vaccine do children need?

 Most children only need a single dose of the nasal spray.

-Children aged two to nine years at risk of flu because of an underlying medical condition who have not received flu vaccine before should have two doses of Fluenz (given at least four weeks apart).
+Children aged two to nine years at risk of flu because of an underlying medical condition, who have not received flu vaccine before, should have two doses of the nasal spray given at least four weeks apart.

-Read the answers to some of the common questions that parents have about the flu vaccine for children.
+Read answers to some of the common questions parents have about the flu vaccine for children.